From Plan to Action: How Well Do Agents Follow the Plan?: Abstract

 \section{Abstract}

-Agents aspire to eliminate the need for task-specific prompt crafting through autonomous reason-act-observe loops.
-Still, they are commonly instructed to follow a task-specific \emph{plan} for guidance, e.g., to resolve software issues following phases for navigation, reproduction, patch, and validation.
-Unfortunately, it is unknown to what extent agents actually follow such instructed plans.
+Agents are commonly instructed to follow a task-specific \emph{plan} for guidance.
+However, it is unknown to what extent agents actually follow instructed plans.
 Without such an analysis---determining the extent agents \emph{comply} with a given plan---it is impossible to assess whether a solution was reached through correct strategic reasoning or through other means, e.g., data contamination or overfitting to a benchmark.

-This paper presents the first extensive, systematic analysis of \emph{plan compliance} in programming agents, examining 16,991 trajectories from \SA across four LLMs on \swebv and \swebp under eight plan variations.
-Without an explicit plan, agents fall back on workflows internalized during training, which are often incomplete, overfit, or inconsistently applied.
+This paper presents the first extensive, systematic analysis of \emph{plan compliance} in programming agents, examining 21,120 trajectories from \SA across four LLMs on \swebv and \swebp under eight plan variations.
+Without an explicit plan, agents fall back on internalized workflows during training, which are often incomplete, overfit, or inconsistently applied.
 Providing the standard plan improves issue resolution, and we observe that periodic plan reminders can mitigate plan violations and improve task success.
 A subpar plan hurts performance even more than no plan at all.
-Surprisingly, augmenting a plan with additional task-relevant phases in the early stage can degrade performance, particularly when these phases do not align with the model’s internal problem-solving strategy.
-These findings highlight a research gap: fine-tuning paradigms that teach models to follow instructed plans, rather than encoding task-specific plans in them.
-This requires teaching models to reason and act adaptively, rather than memorizing workflows.
+Surprisingly, inserting additional task-relevant phases in the early stage can degrade performance, particularly when these phases do not align with the model’s internal problem-solving strategy.
+These findings call for fine-tuning paradigms that teach models to follow instructed plans, rather than encoding task-specific plans in them, so that they reason and act adaptively, rather than memorizing workflows.